oroinc/documentation/commerce/user_guide/payment/prerequisites/paypal.rst

 #.
 Fill in the required fields in the Account Information section, confirm you have read the *PayPal Gateway Agreement* in the *Term and Conditions* section, and click **Continue**.

 #.
-Follow the on-screen guidance to prepare for integration: login to the Payflow Manager and create one or more API Transaction User(s).
+Follow the on-screen guidance to prepare for integration: log into the Payflow Manager and create one or more API Transaction User(s).

    .. image:: /user_guide/img/payment/prerequisites/paypal/paypal_sandbox_test_account.png